 Brick House Farm Solar Farm

-Where is Brick House Farm Solar Farm?
+Where is Brick House Farm Solar Farm going to be located?

-Introducing Brick House Farm Solar Farm
+About Brick House Farm Solar Farm

 The solar farm on land at Brick House Farm, Greete, Ludlow, Shropshire, SY8 3BZ will have an approximate capacity of 49.9 MW.
 The solar farm will create enough renewable energy to meet the annual electricity needs of approximately 15,000 homes.
 It will also offset approximately 11,200 tonnes of CO2 each year, the equivalent to taking around 5,160 cars off the road.

-The benefits
+The Benefits

 • It will assist Shropshire Council in reducing greenhouse gas emissions in line with national and local targets in response to the Climate Emergency.